-Clamshell Falls is a waterfall located at the end of the Behana Gorge Waterfall Track in the Wooroonooran National Park near Innisfail & Cairns.
-Here’s a complete guide to hiking in the Behana Gorge & what to expect at Clamshell Falls.
+Discover Clamshell Falls, a tall multi-tier waterfall located at the end of the Behana Gorge Waterfall Track in the Wooroonooran National Park near Innisfail & Cairns.

 Where is Clamshell Falls?